 - Rear light : Bontrager Flare 2 or Knog Frog Strobe

 - SKS X-Tra-Dry rear mudguard (used mostly in winter)

 - Bontrager saddle bag (inner tube, puncture repair kit, brake pads, tyre-levers, Lezyne multi-tool, Micropur forte)

 - Topeak Smartphone Dry Bag or Veloplus Hump Bag (small frame bag)

 - Travel set up : Pletscher rear stand, foldable Abus padlock, second bottle cage, Ergon GP1 ergonomic grips and rear light fixed to the carrier (Busch & Müller D-Toplight Permanent)

-I’m very satisfied with this bike, after more than nine years and 48’000 km (update January 2020), of which a great part has been ridden on mountain trails and single tracks.
+I’m very satisfied with this bike, after ten years and over 53’000 km (update September 2020), of which a great part has been ridden on mountain trails and single tracks.
 The only lower quality parts were the Formula RX disc brakes, which I got replaced with Shimano XT.

 The brand is familiar with MTB races podiums : riders belonging to the BULLS Team won the Verbier-Grimentz Grand Raid in 2010 (Karl Platt) and 2011-2013-2014-2016-2019 (Urs Huber).